adrienbailliard/xrpl-wallet-generator/README.md

 + Public Address
 + Secret Key

-To make configuration easier, the script also generates a **QR code** for each information.
+To make configuration easier, the script also generates a **QR code** for each piece of information.